Meterstick: Benchmarking Performance Variability in Cloud and Self-hosted Minecraft-like Games Extended Technical Report: Benchmark Design

-When the benchmark experiments are done, the Control Server activates the Data Retrieval component~(\designref{9}).
-This component moves the collected data from the worker nodes to the user's local machine, where it pre-processes the data through aggregation and reformatting.
-The Data Visualization component~(\designref{10}) takes as input the processed data and automatically outputs basic plots for \mve performance and performance variability.
-Users can view these plots, and, if desired, provide their own advanced plotting scripts for in-depth analysis~(concludes~\ref{req:easeofuse},~\ref{req:clarity}).
+When the benchmark experiments are done, the Control Server activates the Data Retrieval and Data Visualization components~(\designref{9} and \designref{10}), This component moves the collected data from the worker nodes to the user's local machine, where it pre-processes the data through aggregation and reformatting.
+The Data Visualization component~(\designref{10}) takes as input the processed data and automatically outputs producing basic plots for \mve performance and performance variability.
+Users can view these plots, and, if desired, provide their own advanced plotting scripts for in-depth analysis ~(concludes~\ref{req:easeofuse},~\ref{req:clarity}).